petulant-annie/temy-test-environment/README.md

-## Registration form includes mock-server with database for API calls
+## The registration form includes mock-server with database for API calls

 A single page application (one HTML-page) which consists of the registration form and registered users list

 Implemented with React + Typescript.
 Build using Parcel

- For get started:
+For getting started:
    * npm i
    * npm start